gear-foundation/gear-wiki/docs/gear/distinctive-features.md

 Everyone knows that the most successful games are those that are exciting, that you play with pleasure.

 The success of such games depends on the right game mechanics established by the developers.
 The Gear Protocol offers a tool for developing such games and running them on a decentralized network, like [Vara](https://vara.network/).
-Features such as [delayed messages](/developing-contracts/delayed-messages.md), [payless transactions](/docs/api/vouchers.md), and [gas reservation](/developing-contracts/gas-reservation.md) become essential tools for developers aiming to create successful games on the Gear decentralized network.
+Features such as [delayed messages](/developing-contracts/delayed-messages.md), [gasless and signless transactions](/docs/api/vouchers.md), and [gas reservation](/developing-contracts/gas-reservation.md) become essential tools for developers aiming to create successful games on the Gear decentralized network.

 Here are a few of the many examples where such functionality would be useful: